The Wave Trace and Birkhoff Billiards: Introduction

 with $E_j$ corresponding to a wave of $j$ reflections at the boudary.
 The sum in \eqref{Chazarain cosine} is locally finite in time.
 If we restrict our attention to waves which make $j$ reflections and travel approximately once around the boundary, we have the following explicit parametrix for $E_j(t,x,y)$. \begin{theo} Let $\Omega \subset \R^2$ be a bounded domain with smooth, strictly convex boundary.
 Then there exists $j_0 = j_0(\Omega)\in \N$ sufficiently large such that the following holds: for all $j \geq j_0$, there exists a tubular neighborhood $U_j$ of the diagonal of the boundary $\Delta \d \Omega \subset \Omega \times \Omega$ such that for all $(x, y) \in U_j$ and $t$ less than but sufficiently close to $|\d \Omega|$,

 microlocally near geodesic loops of rotation number $1/j$.
-Here, $b_{j, k, \pm} \in S_{\text{cl}}^{1/2}(U_j \times \R^1)$ are classical elliptic symbols of order $1/2$ and the functions $\Psi_j^k(x,y)$ ($1 \leq k \leq 8$) are lengths of the $8$ billiard orbits connecting $x$ to $y$ in $j$ reflections and approximately one rotation (see Theorem \ref{8 orbit lemma}).
+Here, $b_{j, k, \pm} \in S_{\text{cl}}^{1/2}(U_j \times \R^1)$ are classical elliptic symbols of order $1/2$ and the functions $\Psi_j^k(x,y)$ ($1 \leq k \leq 8$) are lengths of the $8$ billiard orbits connecting $y$ to $x$ in $j$ reflections and approximately one rotation (see Theorem \ref{8 orbit lemma}).
 The principal term in the asymptotic expansion for $b_{j,k,\pm}$ is given in boundary normal coordinates $x = (\mu, \phi)$, $y = (\nu, \theta)$ (see Section \ref{Oscillatory integral representation}) by

-where $f(\mu, \phi)$ is a positive function which is smooth up to the boundary $(\mu = 0)$ and satisfies $f(0, \phi) = 1$. \end{theo} Theorem \ref{HRP} bears a remarkable resemblance to Hadamard's parametrix for the wave propagator on boundaryless manifolds (see \cite{Hadamardparametrix1}, \cite{Hadamardparametrix1}), where the phase functions $\pm \tau(t - \Psi_j^k(x,y))$ are replaced by $\pm \tau(t - r(x,y))$, with $r(x,y)$ the geodesic distance from $x$ to $y$.
-In that case, for $x,y$ near the diagonal, there is only one geodesic connecting $x$ to $y$.
-In our setting, Theorem \ref{8 orbit lemma} shows that there are exactly $8$ orbits connecting $x$ to $y$ in $j$ reflections and approximately one rotation. \begin{rema} For $j \geq j_0(\Omega)$ and $x, y \in \d \Omega$ sufficiently close to the diagonal, there exist only two orbits connecting $x$ to $y$ in $j$ reflections and approximately one rotation.
+where $\kappa$ is the curvature of $\d \Omega$ at $(0, \phi)$. \end{theo} Theorem \ref{HRP} bears a remarkable resemblance to Hadamard's parametrix for the wave propagator on boundaryless manifolds (see \cite{Hadamardparametrix1}, \cite{Hadamardparametrix1}), where the phase functions $\pm \tau(t - \Psi_j^k(x,y))$ are replaced by $\pm \tau(t - r(x,y))$, with $r(x,y)$ the geodesic distance from $x$ to $y$.
+In that case, for $x,y$ near the diagonal, there is only one geodesic connecting $y$ to $x$ for small time.
+In our setting, Theorem \ref{8 orbit lemma} shows that there are exactly $8$ orbits connecting $y$ and $x$ in $j$ reflections and approximately one rotation.
+The parametrix in Theorem \ref{HRP} is localized strictly away from but near the glancing set.
+We do not treat contributions of glancing orbits in this paper. \begin{rema} For $j \geq j_0(\Omega)$ and $x, y \in \d \Omega$ sufficiently close to the diagonal, there exist only two orbits connecting $y$ to $x$ in $j$ reflections and approximately one rotation.
 One is in the clockwise direction and the other is in the counterclockwise direction.
 In particular, when $x = y \in \d \Omega$, there exists a unique geodesic loop based at $x$ of rotation number $1/j$.
-Restricting the functions $\Psi_j^k(x,y)$ appearing in Theorem \ref{HRP} to the diagonal of the boundary yield the $j$\textit{-loop function}, which we denote by $\Psi_j(q,q)$. \end{rema} As in the case of boundaryless manifolds, we can use the explicit parametrix in Theorem \ref{HRP} to prove trace formulas.
+Restricting the functions $\Psi_j^k(x,y)$ appearing in Theorem \ref{HRP} to the diagonal of the boundary yield the $j$\textit{-loop function}, which we denote by $\Psi_j(q,q)$ (see Definitions \ref{psi jk} and \ref{jloop}). \end{rema} As in the case of boundaryless manifolds, we can use the explicit parametrix in Theorem \ref{HRP} to prove trace formulas.
 It is known that $E(t)$ has a well defined distributional trace

 where $\lambda_j^2$ are the Dirichlet eigenvalues of $-\Delta$.
 The sum in \eqref{Wave trace} converges in the sense of tempered distributions and has singular support contained in the length spectrum